 Phenomenology thus opens up an entirely new field of investigation, never previously explored.
 Rather than assuming, or trying to discern, what exists outside the realm of the mental, and what causal relations pertain to these extra-mental entities, we can study objects strictly as they are given, that is, as they appear to us in experience.

 This book explains what phenomenology is and why it is important.
 It focuses primarily on the works and ideas of Husserl, but also discusses important later thinkers, giving special emphasis to those whose contributions are most relevant to contemporary concerns.
 Finally, while Husserl’s greatest contributions were to the philosophical foundations of logic, mathematics, knowledge, and science, this book also addresses extensively the relatively neglected contribution of phenomenology to value theory, especially ethics, political philosophy, and aesthetics.

-David Detmer is Professor of Philosophy at Purdue University Calumet.
+David Detmer is Professor of Philosophy at Purdue University Calumet and Executive Editor of Sartre Studies International.
 He is the author of Sartre Explained: From Bad Faith to Authenticity (2008), Challenging Postmodernism: Philosophy and the Politics of Truth (2003), and Freedom as a Value: A Critique of the Ethical Theory of Jean-Paul Sartre (1988).
-He is a former president of the North American Sartre Society and is currently Executive Editor of Sartre Studies International.